Jamaica Kincaid: The New Yorker

-As a result of her budding writing career and friendship with George W. S. Trow, who wrote many pieces for The New Yorker column "The Talk of the Town", Kincaid became acquainted with New Yorker editor William Shawn, who was impressed with her writing.
-He employed her as a staff writer in 1976 and eventually as a featured columnist for Talk of the Town for nine years.
+As a result of her budding writing career and friendship with George W. S. Trow, who wrote many pieces for The New Yorker column "Talk of the Town", Kincaid became acquainted with New Yorker editor William Shawn, who was impressed with her writing.
+He employed her as a staff writer in 1976 and for nine years as a columnist for "Talk of the Town".
 Shawn's tutelage legitimized Kincaid as a writer and proved pivotal to her development of voice.
-In all, she was a staff writer for The New Yorker for 20 years.
-She resigned from The New Yorker in 1996 when then editor Tina Brown chose actress Roseanne Barr to guest-edit an issue as an original feminist voice.
-Though circulation rose under Brown, Kincaid was critical of Brown's direction in making the magazine less literary and more celebrity-oriented.
+She was a staff writer for The New Yorker for 20 years.
+She resigned in 1996, when then editor Tina Brown chose actress Roseanne Barr to guest-edit an issue.
+Though circulation rose under Brown, Kincaid was critical of Brown for making the magazine less literary and more celebrity-oriented.

-Kincaid recalls that when she was a writer for The New Yorker, she would often be questioned, particularly by women, on how she was able to obtain her position.
-Kincaid felt that these questions were posed because she was a young black woman "from nowhere… I have no credentials.
+Kincaid has said that when she was a writer for The New Yorker, she was often asked, particularly by women, how she obtained her position.
+She felt that these questions were posed because she was a young Black woman "from nowhere… I have no credentials.
 I have no money.
 I literally come from a poor place.
 I was a servant.
 I dropped out of college.
 The next thing you know I'm writing for The New Yorker, I have this sort of life, and it must seem annoying to people."

-Talk Stories was later published in 2001 as a collection of "77 short pieces Kincaid wrote for The New Yorkers 'Talk of the Town' column between 1974 and 1983".
+Talk Stories, a collection of "77 short pieces Kincaid wrote for The New Yorkers 'Talk of the Town' column between 1974 and 1983", was published in 2001.

 Recognition

-In December 2021, Kincaid was announced as the recipient of the 2022 Paris Review Hadada Prize, the magazine's annual lifetime achievement award.
+Kincaid received the 2022 Paris Review Hadada Prize, the magazine's annual lifetime achievement award.